David Thompson (New Hampshire settler): Early life and ancestry

 David Thompson or Thomson was born in Corstorphine, a village in the Kingdom of Scotland.
 His father was the Reverend Richard Thomson (c.
 1564-1606), who had received an ecclesiastical appointment from James VI of Scotland (reigned 1567–1625).
 The identity of David's mother is unknown.
 His stepmother (Richard Thomson's second wife) was Agnes Foulis.

 Richard Thomson was the son of Bernard Thomson and Agnes Balzert.
 His paternal grandparents were Alexander Thomson (d.
 1587) and Janet Gourlay, daughter of Baron William Gourlay, 9th of Kincraig.
 His great-grandparents were Alexander Thomson (c.
-1460-1513) and Margaret Forrester.
+1460–1513) and Margaret Forrester.
 This Alexander died in combat during the Battle of Flodden (1513).
 Margaret was reportedly a great-granddaughter of John Forrester of Corstorphine, who had served as Lord High Chamberlain of Scotland.

 Alexander Thomson (c.
-1460-1513) was thought to be a son or grandson of Thomas Stewart, Master of Mar.
-The name Thomson is a Scottish patronymic surname, and literally means "son of Thomas".
+1460–1513) was thought to be a son or grandson of Thomas Stewart, Master of Mar.
+The name Thomson is a Scottish patronymic surname, and means "son of Thomas".
 Thomas Stewart was a son of Alexander Stewart, Earl of Mar (d.
 1435), grandson to Alexander Stewart, Earl of Buchan, and great-grandson of Robert II of Scotland and Elizabeth Mure.

+Thomson's stepmother Agnes Foulis' niece was married to Thomas Hamilton, the Secretary of State of Scotland.
+Agnes' nephew, David Foulis, Baron Ingleby, was King James' ambassador to England's Queen Elizabeth I. Following the Queen's death in 1603, Foulis served as the cofferer to Prince Henry Stuart.
+And David's father, Magister Rev. Richard Thomson, was well known to King James and worked in coordination with the monarch to reign in certain ministers that challenged the King's authority.